zelloptt/zello-channel-api/API.md

 This API supports a subset of Zello features and is currently focused on sending and receiving channel voice messages.
 See [Supported features](#supported-features) for the complete list.

-To access the API you will need valid account credentials and (for Zello Friends & Family) a valid access token, based on the [JWT](https://jwt.io/) standard.
+To access the API you will need valid account credentials and (for Zello Friends and Family) a valid access token, based on the [JWT](https://jwt.io/) standard.
 See [Authentication](#authentication).

 ## API entry points
 | Service                 | WebSocket URL
 |-------------------------|---
-| Zello Friends & Family  | wss://zello.io/ws
+| Zello Friends and Family  | wss://zello.io/ws
 | Zello Work              | wss://zellowork.io/ws/`network name`
 | Zello Enterprise Server | wss://`your server domain`/ws/mesh